More Europe: 2022 general election and aftermath

 In February 2023, the party held its third congress.
 Della Vedova chose not to run again for secretary.
 Magi, a long-time Radical, was elected secretary and Pizzarotti, a former mayor of Parma for the M5S turned independent who had recently joined the party, was appointed president.
 Originally, Magi and Pizzarotti were rivals for secretary, but a deal was brokered by Bonino.
 By the way, Pizzarotti's list was the most voted by delegates and will have more representatives in the party's assembly.

 In March 2024, in the run-up of the 2024 European Parliament election, the party gave birth to a broad, liberal and pro-Europeanist list named "United States of Europe", along with the Italian Radicals, Italia Viva, the Italian Socialist Party, the European Liberal Democrats and Volt Italy, in order to overcome the 4% electoral threshold.
 Pizzarotti, who was closer to Action, initially opposed the agreement, but the party's assembly finally approved it, with no formal objections.
 However, Pizzarotti and deputy secretary Falasca chose to leave the party and join Action instead.
 In late April the electoral list was joined also by L'Italia c'è.

 In July 2024, the party's assembly elected Bonino as president of the party.

 In February 2025, the party held its fourth congress.
 Magi was re-elected secretary with 74.0% of the delegates' vote, despite being unopposed, while Matteo Hallissey, president of the Italian Radicals, was elected president with 69.5% of the vote, by defeating former leader Della Vedova, who obtained 30.5%.

+In the 2025 regional elections +E ran within joint lists in several regions, obtaining one elect only in Tuscany.